jonafi/good-readme/README.md

   ## Usage

-  navigate to the good-readme folder and enter the following command:
+  Navigate to the good-readme folder and enter the following command:

     node index.js